-If observed monitoring data indicates actual chl a violations are occurring in the lake at TP concentrations less than 12 μg/L, then the target shall be set equal to either 1) the median concentration of the sampling data with a 20% reduction to incorporate an MOS (or another percent reduction determined appropriate for that particular lake) or 2) to the modeled concentration corresponding to background (i.e. natural) conditions.
+• If observed monitoring data indicates actual chlor a violations are occurring in the lake at TP concentrations less than target TP concentration for that trophic class, then the target shall be set equal to either 1) the median concentration of the sampling data with a 20% reduction to incorporate an MOS (or another percent reduction determined appropriate for that particular lake) or 2) to the modeled concentration corresponding to background (i.e. natural) conditions.